 Often it is the little things that make a home special.
 Here are 5 simple touches you can add to your home that are easy to implement and very inexpensive.

 1. Put paper doilies in the bottom of wastebaskets.

 I don’t know if I read this tip somewhere or if I came up with it myself.
 For the past 20+ years or so I’ve put an inexpensive paper doily in the bottom of my wastebaskets.
 I have a wastebasket in every room of my house (no excuse to leave trash sitting around!) and each one has a pretty paper doily in the bottom.
 For just a few dollars you can have a supply that will likely last a year or more.
-Other than our kitchen trash can (which is lined with newspaper, not a doily!) our wastebaskets rarely contain anything messy.
+Other than our kitchen trash can, our wastebaskets rarely contain anything messy.
 That means that most of the time I can empty the trash and reuse the doily.
 It’s a tiny thing and maybe I’m the only one who notices.
 But it looks pretty and makes me happy.